apache/systemds/jmlc.md

 # Overview

-The `Java Machine Learning Connector (JMLC)` API is a programmatic interface for interacting with SystemML in an embedded fashion.
-To use JMLC, the small footprint "in-memory" SystemML jar file needs to be included on the classpath of the Java application, since JMLC invokes SystemML in an existing Java Virtual Machine.
-Because of this, JMLC allows access to SystemML's optimizations and fast linear algebra, but the bulk performance gain from running SystemML on a large Spark or Hadoop cluster is not available.
-However, this embeddable nature allows SystemML to be part of a production pipeline for tasks such as scoring.
+The `Java Machine Learning Connector (JMLC)` API is a programmatic interface for interacting with SystemDS in an embedded fashion.
+To use JMLC, the small footprint "in-memory" SystemDS jar file needs to be included on the classpath of the Java application, since JMLC invokes SystemDS in an existing Java Virtual Machine.
+Because of this, JMLC allows access to SystemDS's optimizations and fast linear algebra, but the bulk performance gain from running SystemDS on a large Spark or Hadoop cluster is not available.
+However, this embeddable nature allows SystemDS to be part of a production pipeline for tasks such as scoring.

-The primary purpose of JMLC is as a scoring API, where your scoring function is expressed using SystemML's DML (Declarative Machine Learning) language.
+The primary purpose of JMLC is as a scoring API, where your scoring function is expressed using SystemDS's DML (Declarative Machine Learning) language.
 Scoring occurs on a single machine in a single JVM on a relatively small amount of input data which produces a relatively small amount of output data.
 For consistency, it is important to be able to express a scoring function in the same DML language used for training a model, since different implementations of linear algebra (for instance MATLAB and R) can deliver slightly different results.

-In addition to scoring, embedded SystemML can be used for tasks such as unsupervised learning (for example, clustering) in the context of a larger application running on a single machine.
+In addition to scoring, embedded SystemDS can be used for tasks such as unsupervised learning (for example, clustering) in the context of a larger application running on a single machine.

 Performance penalties include startup costs, so JMLC has facilities to perform some startup tasks once, such as script precompilation.
 Due to startup costs, it tends to be best practice to do batch scoring, such as scoring 1000 records at a time.
-For large amounts of data, it is recommended to run DML in one of SystemML's distributed modes, such as Spark batch mode or Hadoop batch mode, to take advantage of SystemML's distributed computing capabilities.
+For large amounts of data, it is recommended to run DML in one of SystemDS's distributed modes, such as Spark batch mode or Hadoop batch mode, to take advantage of SystemDS's distributed computing capabilities.
 JMLC offers embeddability at the cost of performance, so its use is dependent on the nature of the business use case being addressed.

 ## Statistics

-JMLC can be configured to gather runtime statistics, as in the MLContext API, by calling Connection's `setStatistics()` method with a value of `true`.
+JMLC can be configured to gather runtime statistics, as in the DSContext API, by calling Connection's `setStatistics()` method with a value of `true`.
 JMLC can also be configured to gather statistics on the memory used by matrices and frames in the DML script.
 To enable collection of memory statistics, call PreparedScript's `gatherMemStats()` method with a value of `true`.
-When finegrained statistics are enabled in `SystemML.conf`, JMLC will also report the variables in the DML script which used the most memory.
+When finegrained statistics are enabled in `SystemDS.conf`, JMLC will also report the variables in the DML script which used the most memory.
 An example showing how to enable statistics in JMLC is presented in the section below.